fab

 - eTof_trace

-that instrument should contain three data variables called delay_set
+that instrument should contain three data variables called delay_set, GMD

 with the last valid value).
 To find out the hdf paths for the available data, please